confortiantonio/artemis-test-case-2022-04/README.md

 Start proton consumer: ./proton-tickerplan-cns.sh -> duplicate receipt of the same key / value (first message)

-Start CMS consumer: ./tickerplan-cns-TICKERPLAN-LVQ-prefetch-1.sh -> Messages in the lvq queue no longer update
+Start CMS consumer: ./tickerplan-cns-TICKERPLAN-LVQ-prefetch-1.sh -> the arrival of the message with key 0 and the updates of the messages with key 1 are expected: the updates of the messages with key 1 are not received and messages in the lvq queue no longer update

 ### STEP3
 Clean e start broker

 Start producer:  ./tickerplan-prd-brk_7.9.0.sh

-Start proton consumer: proton-tickerplan-cns-prefetch-100.sh -> failure to receive key 0
+Start proton consumer: proton-tickerplan-cns-prefetch-100.sh -> failure to receive message with key 0

 ### STEP4
-Start producer: ./tickerplan-prd-brk_7.9.0.sh no sleep
+Start producer: ./tickerplan-prd-brk_7.9.0.sh with no sleep

 Stop producer: a 500K messaggi